 - Winter Style Work Outfit

 A Watch from the Roof of the Cologne Cathedral

 In the Eighties and early Nineties, my hometown was Cologne, Germany.
 I was student at University of Cologne back then.
 Every time I came back from the break for a new semester, the first thing I could see was the Cologne Cathedral.
-Long before, the train rolled into the station from the right side of the Rhine over the Hohenzoller bridge, the Dom as the Cathedral is called by the locals stood tight like a big mountain of stone in the otherwise flat landscape.
-Back them seeing the Dom, meant coming home.
+Long before, the train rolled into the station from the right side of the Rhine over the Hohenzoller bridge, the Dom as the Cathedral is called by the locals, stood tight like a big mountain of stone in the otherwise flat landscape.
+Back then seeing the Dom, meant coming home.
 I loved the two towers reaching towards the sky in the morning sun or illuminated in green like being wrapped in a veil.

 In this OOTD, I paired my roof watch with a mock turtleneck sweater and leather pants to create a winter office outfit for a casual work environment.
 Since our office building is currently under renovation and to wear a light winter coat, I added an Irish blazer that picks up the pink of the sweater, black of the watch, and chocolate brown of the pants and booties.
 I accessorized with a smoky quartz statement necklace.